afzalmam/linux-kernel/Documentation/kernel-hacking/memory-barriers.rst

 pointer to be replaced with a new modified target, without the replacement target appearing to be incompletely initialised.

-See also the subsection on "Cache Coherency" for a more thorough example.`
+See also :ref:`cache-coherency` for a more thorough example.`

 .. _control-dependencies: